-the development of fiber optic technology over the last 35
+the development of fiber optic technology, many

-years, many companies and individuals have invented the
+companies and individuals have invented the

-"better mousetrap" - a fiber optic connector that was lower
+"better mousetrap" - a fiber optic connector that

-loss, lower cost, easier to terminate or solved some other
+loss, lower cost, easier to terminate or solved some

 perceived problem.
-In all, about 100 fiber optic connectors
+More than 100 fiber optic

-have been introduced to the marketplace, but only a few
+have been introduced to the marketplace, but only a

 represent the majority of the market.
-Here is a rundown of
+Here is a

-the connectors that have been the leaders of the industry.
+the connectors that have been the leaders of the

 Above it is the Biconic, the yellow body indicating a SM version.
 Developed by a team led by Jack Cook at Bell Labs in Murray Hill, NJ, the Biconic was molded from a glass-filled plastic that was almost as hard as ceramic.
 It started with the fiber being molded into the ferrule.
 This lasted until the company could get a 125 micron/5mil pin insert into the plastic mold, at which point the fiber was glued into the ferule with epoxy.
 When singlemode versions first appeared, the ferrules were ground to center the fiber core in the ferrule to reduce loss.
 Since it was not keyed and could rotate in the mating adapters, it had an airgap between the ferrules when mated, meaning loss was never less than 0.3 dB due to fresnel reflection.
 Usually MM Biconics had losses of 0.5-1 dB and SM 0.7 dB or higher.

 The advent of the ceramic ferrule in the mid-80s in Japan changed the connector designs forever.
 The ceramic ferrule was hard and precise.
 Fibers were accurately located for alignment and ferrules could be allowed to touch.
 Adding in convex ferrules for PC (physical contact) between connectors reduced losses to levels below 0.3 dB for both MM and SM varieties.